gordievvlad/Laba/documentation/Software Requirements Specification.md

 * Administrator confirms the removal of the position;
 * Record is deleted from database;
 * If position record is successfully deleted, then list of positions without deleted records is displaying.
+* For employees, the field in the "position" column will become empty

 ![](del_positionss.jpg)
 <br>Pic.
 4.8 Delete position dialog.